ddev/ddev.com/src/content/blog/xdebug-debugging.md

 <init xmlns="urn:debugger_protocol_v1" xmlns:xdebug="https://xdebug.org/dbgp/xdebug" fileuri="file:///var/www/html/web/index.php" language="PHP" xdebug:language_version="8.2.19" protocol_version="1.0" appid="5089"><engine version="3.2.2"><![CDATA[Xdebug]]></engine><author><![CDATA[Derick Rethans]]></author><url><![CDATA[https://xdebug.org]]></url><copyright><![CDATA[Copyright (c) 2002-2023 by Derick Rethans]]></copyright></init>
 ```

-That's exactly what your IDE seems in the same situation.
+That's exactly what your IDE receives from PHP in the same situation.

 ## Troubleshooting

+There is an extensive set of [troubleshooting instructions](https://ddev.readthedocs.io/en/stable/users/debugging-profiling/step-debugging/#troubleshooting-xdebug) in the DDEV docs, but remember that for most people there are most-common reasons for trouble:

+1. Your website is not executing the code where you have the breakpoint set, so it doesn't stop at your breakpoint.
+(Avoid this one by telling your IDE to stop at the first line no matter what, or by settings a breakpoint at the first line of your index.php.)
+2. You do not have your IDE set up to map your code to the code in the container successfully.
+Your `index.php` path on the workstation host should map to the path inside the container (often something like `/var/www/html/web/index.php`)
+3. You forgot to `ddev xdebug enable` or forgot to have your IDE listen for Xdebug.

+You may have problems beyond those in some environments, and they are often firewall-related.
+They can be sorted out by temporarily disabling your firewall and testing simple connectivity from the DDEV web container to the IDE.
+For example, make your IDE listen, then `ddev ssh` and `telnet host.docker.internal 9003`.
+If you get a connection there, and then *do not* get a connection when you tell your IDE to stop listening, you likely have all the networking problems sorted out.

 ### WSL2 Complexities and Troubleshooting

+WSL2 is a complex networking environment, and it's made more complex by the fact that most developers run their IDE on the Windows side, while running DDEV in WSL2.
+That means that DDEV has to figure out how to set `host.docker.internal` to the right IP address for your Windows IDE.
+DDEV tries hard and usually succeeds!

+As a result of the complexity, there's an additional set of [WSL2 Xdebug debugging instructions](https://ddev.readthedocs.io/en/stable/users/debugging-profiling/step-debugging/#wsl2-xdebug-troubleshooting) in the docs.

+Remember that if you're one of the very unusual people who runs the Linux version your IDE inside WSL2, you'll be using `ddev config global --xdebug-ide-location=wsl2`.
+This is quite unusual.

 ## Contributions welcome!

-When you try this out in your own environment, you'll certainly have suggestions to improve it.
-Please do a PR to this blog adding your techniques.
+We always love to hear your experiences with DDEV, so please do a PR to this blog adding your experience.
 Info and a training session on how to do a PR to anything in ddev.com is at [DDEV Website For Contributors](ddev-website-for-contributors.md).
+And if you can improve the DDEV docs, click the pencil at the top of any docs page to add your suggestion.

-And join us most Wednesdays for [DDEV Live Contributor Training](contributor-training.md).
+And join us most Wednesdays for [DDEV Live Contributor Training](https://www.meetup.com/ddev-events/).
+Past trainings are recorded at [contributor training](/blog/contributor-training).